 Aid to Victims of Domestic Abuse | AVDA – Visit the official website for the Aid to Victims of Domestic Abuse, a unique non-profit that has served Houston for over 37 years.
 AVDA goal is to end family violence by advocating for the safety and self-determination of victims, promoting accountability for abusers, and fostering a community response to abuse.

-Domestic Violence Lawyer in Harris County, Texas
+Domestic Violence Attorneys in Harris County, TX

 Have you or someone in your family been charged with domestic violence in the Harris County area?
 It is important that you seek trusted legal representation.
 Attorney Brian Benken at The Benken Law Firm is experienced in handling all types of family violence charges.